{% for i in (1..include.N) %}

 Keyboard integration, accomplished with 'keyCode' numbers of keys and attaching them to elements in the html that carry onClick events, or else calling functions directly, as with Esc and Spacebar.

-// JAVASCRIPT FOR KEYBOARD NAVIGATION (PREV, NEXT, AND ESCAPE BUTTONS)
+// KEYBOARD NAVIGATION (PREV, NEXT, AND ESCAPE BUTTONS)

 document.onkeydown = function (e) {